Forgot Password

 Preparation for the Island Peak Climb

 Climbing Island Peak is no mountain ascent.
 It calls for a training program tailored to its challenges.
-The peak features sections that demand mountaineering expertise including skills, like abseiling and ladder crossings.
-To tackle the climb successfully one must be well prepared for these aspects.
-At an altitude of 6,150m there is a segment where descending the headwall requires using a figure eight device, for abseiling or rappelling.
+The peak features sections that demand mountaineering expertise, including skills like abseiling and ladder crossings.
+To tackle the climb successfully, one must be well prepared for these aspects.
+At an altitude of 6,150m, there is a segment where descending the headwall requires using a figure eight device for abseiling or rappelling.

-Also, Make sure to read Tips and Advice for Perfect Trekking in Nepal
+Also, make sure to read Tips and Advice for Perfect Trekking in Nepal

 Acclimatization & Prepare Before Climbing Peak

-Our itinerary includes strategic acclimatization periods to ensure successful Island trekking peak climbing.
+Our itinerary includes strategic acclimatization periods to ensure successful Island trekking and peak climbing.
 You’ll spend 2 days acclimatizing in Namche and Chhuking, where you’ll climb Chhuking Ri (5,546m) for enhanced acclimatization and prepare for the climbing days before advancing to the peak.

 At the base camp, our experienced climbing team will provide comprehensive training on the technical aspects of climbing, including climbing techniques, safety precautions, and proper use of gear.
 The following day, you’ll embark on the climb fully prepared and equipped.